Course fees (2018/19 entry)

 Delivered by experts from the School of Sport and Exercise Sciences, this programme focuses on the practical application of research, including intermediate life support and phlebotomy.

-- Course developed by world-leading academics in our pioneering School of Sport and Exercise Science
+- Choose this course developed by world-leading academics in our pioneering School of Sport and Exercise Sciences

-- Student numbers are capped at 20 for this highly competitive course to give you dedicated access to staff and facilities
+- Benefit from a small class size - student numbers are capped at 20 for this highly competitive course to give you dedicated access to staff and facilities

-- Access state-of-the-art laboratories in our award-winning Tom Reilly Building
+- Use state-of-the-art laboratories in our award-winning Tom Reilly Building

 - Enjoy a combination of invaluable practical experience (including a substantial clinical placement) and theoretical learning

-- We also house ultrasound machines – echocardiography and vascular physiology, and we are world leaders in utilising this equipment in a practice-based setting
+- Access cutting edge equipment, including 12-lead ECG and cardiopulmonary stress exercise testing equipment.
+We also house several ultrasound machines – echocardiography and vascular physiology – and we are world leaders in utilising this equipment in a practical-based setting

 The course has contributed to the development of my practical skills and theoretical knowledge which has definitely influenced my work as Head of Sports Therapy and Medicine at Everton Ladies Football Club and in my private business as a Sports Therapist.
 It has also opened other doors such as access to PhD opportunities and work as a Clinical Exercise Physiologist within the NHS or private companies.